velartrill/velartrill.github.io/orig/aftermath.md

 “I know, I know, I can’t just run back out there right now.”
 Savren waves her away.
 “Give it a week or two.
 I’ll heal up, get back into shape—”

 “Comrade.”
 Meduin touches her arm gently.
-“You sustained grievous bodily and psychological injury during your captivity.
+“You sustained grievous bodily and spiritual injury during your captivity.
 You’ve been diagnosed with _shanvol,_ and not a light case.
 You froze up in the middle of a battlefield—”

-Tears are streaming down Savren’s cheeks as she clenches her fists.
-“F-fuck’s sake!” she blurts, the tension and anger all exploding out of her at once.
+Tears are streaming down Savren’s cheeks.
+“F-fuck’s sake!” she blurts, fists clenching, the tension and anger all exploding out of her at once.
 “It was just— just one mistake, I— wouldn’t you have frozen up too?
 If they’d— if they’d—”

 “If I had been gang-raped by the Imperial Guard?”
 Meduin finishes quietly.
 “Of course I would have frozen up on being confronted by the organization that violated me, comrade.
 If anything, I most likely would have been significantly more incapacitated in that situation than you were; you are a young, resilient, and hardened warrior forged in the heart of a war I have only seen from the sidelines, totally unblooded.
 Your reaction was perfectly normal — you’re a human being, Savren.
 It is nothing to be ashamed of, and you should be proud of how quickly you bounced back.
 That takes real courage and strength.”

 “Then why are you telling me I’m not fit for—” She trails off abruptly and buries her head in the pillow, trying to smother her tears.

 Otter rubs her back gently as Meduin continues.
-“This,” she says, “is Savren the soldier talking.
+“This,” she says, not unkindly, “is Savren the soldier talking.
 Not Savren the commander.”

 They sit there in silence for a while.
 Slowly, Savren pats her cheeks dry, wipes her nose, turns back to stare vacantly at the ceiling.